 The graduate program in art therapy trains exceptionally skilled therapists whose professional practice is grounded in a broad understanding of current clinical art therapy, counseling, and trauma theories.
-Our students are taught the most effective research and evaluation methodologies, clinical skills and studio expertise, all within a diverse, integrative and culturally responsive format.
-Our approach is student-focused, allowing each student to cultivate their own unique art therapist identity.
+Students are taught effective research and evaluation methodologies, clinical skills, and studio expertise, all within a diverse, integrative, and culturally-responsive format.
+The student-focused approach allows each student to cultivate a unique identity as an art therapist.

 Assistant Professors L. Garlock, J. Potash, T. Tripp (Teaching).